United Breaks Guitars

-"United Breaks Guitars" is a trio of protest songs by Canadian musician Dave Carroll and his band, Sons of Maxwell.
+"United Breaks Guitars" is a protest song by Canadian musician Dave Carroll and his band, Sons of Maxwell.
 It chronicles a real-life experience of how his guitar was broken during a trip on United Airlines in 2008 and the obstructively uncooperative reaction from the airline.
 The song became an immediate YouTube and iTunes hit upon its release in July 2009.

-Incident
+Background

 Musician Dave Carroll said his guitar was broken while in United Airlines' custody.
 He said that he heard a fellow passenger exclaim that baggage handlers on the ramp at Chicago O'Hare International Airport were throwing guitars during a layover on his flight from Halifax Stanfield International Airport to Omaha, Nebraska's Eppley Airfield.
 He arrived at his destination to discover his $3,500 Taylor guitar was severely damaged.

 Carrol said that back then he didn't have the money to buy such expensive guitars which made the entire incident much worse.

-Fox News questioned Carroll on why he checked the valuable guitar and Carroll explained that it is difficult to bring guitars onto flights as carry-on luggage.
 In his song, he sang that he "alerted three employees who showed complete indifference towards [him]" when he raised the matter in Chicago.
 Carroll filed a claim with United Airlines, which informed him that he was ineligible for compensation because he had failed to make a claim within its stipulated "standard 24-hour timeframe".

-Song
+Writing and composition

 Carroll says that his fruitless negotiations with the airline lasted about nine months.
 Then, asking himself, "if Michael Moore was a singer-songwriter, what would he do?", Carroll wrote a song and created a music video about his experience.
-The song's refrain includes "I should have flown with someone else, or gone by car, 'cause United breaks guitars."
+The song's refrain includes "I should have flown with someone else, or gone by car / 'Cause United breaks guitars."
 Carroll, who has performed as a solo artist and a member of the group Sons of Maxwell, wrote two sequel songs related to the events.
 The second video, "United Breaks Guitars: Song 2", was released on YouTube on August 17, 2009.
 The song takes a humorous look at Carroll's dealings with "the unflappable" United customer service employee Ms. Irlweg; it targets the "flawed policies" that she was forced to uphold.
 In March 2010, "United Breaks Guitars: Song 3" was released.
 The song notes that not all employees at United are "bad apples."
-The final line of the trilogy of songs is, "You say that you're changing, and I hope you do, 'Cause if you don't, then who would fly with you?"
+The final line of the trilogy of songs is, "You say that you're changing, and I hope you do / 'Cause if you don't, then who would fly with you?"